niuers/niuers.github.io/_posts/2021-04-19-Python Libraries.md

     ```
     item = next(iter(s))
     ```
     6. `set`/`dict` lookup is `O(1)` amortized time, but it can be `O(n)` in worst-case if collision happens.
+    7. You can't add a set into another set:
+        * Raise TypeError: unhashable type 'set'

 7. `heappush` and `heappop`
     1. `O(log n)` push and `O(log n)` pop.